-6.1.1 NetCDF file editor: ncdump
+6.1.1 NetCDF text representation: ncdump

-The editor is included in the NetCDF library.
-By default it generates an ASCII representation as standard output from the NetCDF file specified at the input.
+This utility is included in the NetCDF library.
+It generates the CDL representation (text format of the file content) to the standard output from the NetCDF file specified as input.

-Main commands for ncdump
+Main options for the ncdump command